how to stay sober

 Getting involved in TLC was probably the biggest reason I’ve been able to remain sober.
 It was a huge game changer for me.
 Studies show that having peer support groups for alcohol or drug addiction helps to minimize your chances of relapsing.
 Plus, it encourages long term sobriety.
 I love hearing other people’s stories and I relate to their struggles.
 While I haven’t actually spoken up in a meeting yet, I find this community real, honest, and not cheesy.

 During the very beginning of my sobriety, I would hop onto one of these meetings at least once a day.
-It kind of felt like I had a sober coach in my corner.
+It kind of felt like I had a sober coach in my corner to help me prevent relapse.
 I love that they are virtual, as you can join a meeting wherever, whenever.
-I’ve noticed that I’ve been attending less meetings as each month goes on (and I’m finding sobriety to get easier for me).
+I attend fewer meetings the deeper I get into my sobriety, as I’m finding sobriety to get easier for me.
 That being said, I still like to pop into a meeting every once in a while to hold myself accountable.

-There are other treatment programs that address substance use disorders, the most popular one being Alcoholics Anonymous (AA).
+There are other treatment programs that address substance use disorders, the most popular one being the 12-step program known as Alcoholics Anonymous (AA).
 I’ve found TLC to be my community of choice.

 Athletic Brewing Company Run Wild IPA